-levied upon and taken into possession under an execution.
+levied upon and taken into possession unler an execution.
 The deceased had a family.
-The murderer, has, for the present, made his escape !
+The murderer, has, for the present, made his escape!

-We learn from the Fredericktown Examiner, that Mr. CLAY, on his journey homewards, reached that City on Monday afhis fellow-citizens, who notwithstanding the Anne Arundel county line to hail his arrival in Frederick county, and to welcome him among them."
-When we recollect what soaking rain poured down the whole of that day, the remark imputed to Mr. Clay, that "their attentions in such weather proved that they were not sun shine friends," seems to have been particularly appropriate to the occasion.
+We learn from the Fredericktown Examiner, that Mr. CLAY, on his journey home wards, reached that City on Monday afternoon, "escorted by a large number of his fellow-citizens, who notwithstanding the inclemency of the weather, went to the Anne Arundel county line to hail his arrival in Frederick county, and to welcome him among them."
+When we recollect what soaking rain poured down the whole of that day, the remark imputed to Mr. Clay, that "their attentions in such weather proved that they were not sunshine friends," seems to have been particularly appropriate to the occasion.

 The ARIEL, a semi-monthly Literary & Miscellaneous Gazette, is published in pamphlet form, at the office of the Saturday Bulletin, Chesnut street, Philadelphia.
-Each number contains 8 pages imperial 4to, and every third number will contain a handsome copperplate engraving.
-We have received a specimen numin consequence of an imputation supposed ber which may be seen at our Bookstore, where subscriptions will be received .-The price is \$1 50 per annum.
-All orders, either to the publisher, Edward Morris, or to any of his Agents, must be paid in advance, and if sent by mail, post-paid-
+Each number contains 8 pages imperial 4to, and every third number will contain a handsome copperplate engrav ing.
+We have received a specimen number which may be seen at our Bookstore, where subscriptions will be received .-The price is \$1 50 per annum.
+All orders, either to the publisher, Edward Morris, or to any of his Agents, must be paid in advance, and if sent by mail, post-paid.

 We learn that the stables belonging to the tavern of Mr. Wm.
-H. Slaughter, in Sal isbury, were destroyed by fire on the morning of the 17th instant; supposed to have been the work of an incendiary.
+H. Staughter, in Salisbury, were destroyed by fire on the morning of the 17th instant; supposed to have been the work of an incendiary.
 No horses were burnt.

-The Healing Art .- On the 21st instant, at a Medical Commencement, held in the the Degree of Doctor of Medicine was conferred upon one hundred and seven gentlemen, who had passed their examinaations by the Medical Faculty.
-Among this number, we observe the following from Virginia and this State:
+The Mealing Art -On the 21st instant, the public voice is loud in his favor. at a Medical Commencement, held in the Saloon of the Masonic Hall, Philadelphia, this number, we observe the following from Virginia and this State :

 Marvin R. Griswold, Dyspepsia.
 Orlando Fairfax, Acute Stage of Dysentery.
 Joseph E. Cox, Hamoptysis.
-James Milton Inge, Gastritis.
-William Raylor, Colera Infantum.
-Cuthbert D. Barham, Hamoptysis.
+James Milton Inge, Gustrieis.
+William Baylor, Colera Infuntum.
+Cuthbert 1).
+Barbam, Hamoptysis.
 William H. Edwards, Cholera Infantum.
-William Henry Shield, Hepatitis.
-James S. Tunstall, Gastritis.
+William Henry Shield, Hepatitie.
+James S Tunstall, Gastritis.
 John N. Powell, Uterine Hamorrage.
-Benjamin J. Harrison, Diet in Convalescence.
-William Smith, Tic Doloreux.
+Renjamin J. Harrison, Diet in Convulescence.
+William Smith, Tic Duloreut.
 Peter H. Anderson, Typhoid Fever of Amelia.
 George J. Smith, Gastro Enteritis.
-Singleton Jones Cooke, Mechanism and Physiology of the Human Head.
+Singleton Jones Cooke, Mechanism and Phyology of the Human Head.
 William E. Hardaway, Gonorrhea Virulenta.
 Henry D. Magill, Hamoptysis.

 Conway Rollins Nutt, Bronchecele.
 Henry K. Jones, Dysentery.
 John G. Williamson, Epilepsy.

-William R. Smith, Anatomy and Functions of Nicholas M. Sebrell, Enteritis.
+William R. Smith, Anatomy and Functions of

+Nicholas M. Sebrell, Enteritis.
 John D. Porter, Bilious Diseases of Rappahan

-NORTH-CAROLINA.
+MORTH-CAROLINA.
 Michael D. Donnellan, Effects of Cold.
 Milo A. Giles, Syphilis.
 William P. Morgan, Small Pox, and causes of ailure and Vaccination.

-Nicholas L. B. Smith, Dyscnteria.
+Nicholas I., B. Smith, Dysenteria.
 John Wesley Potts, Med.
-Topography, and Auumnal Fever of Washington, N. C.

-Thomas Davis, Dysentery.
+Topography, and Au umnai Fever of Washington, N. C. Thomas Davis, Dysentery.

-Reform .- The President has appointed to profitable offices, Isaac Hill, Editor of the New Hampshire Patriot; Amos Kendall, Editor of the Kentucky Argus; and Nathaniel Green, Editor or adjunct of the Boston Statesman.
+Reform .- The President has appointed to profitable offices, Isaac Hill, Editor of the New Hampshire Patriot; Amos Kendall, Editor of the Kentucky Argus; and disapproved this project, because it 'had Nathaniel Green, Editor or adjunct of the Boston Statesman.
 All which papers have been notorious for their violent and abusive attacks upon Mr. Adams and his Administration; and thus it is that General Jackson sets about the correction of abuses, by bestowing opulent rewards upon the abusers.